Black-hole powered quantum coherent amplifier

-\textbf{Weak TLA-BH coupling:} Let us now consider the opposite limiting regime of a cavity with insufficiently high Q, such that its leakage to cold bath modes $\phi_c$ outside the cavity is stronger than the coupling of the atom to the Hawking radiation mode $\phi_h$.
-In this regime, the atom that is energized by the redirected Hawking radiation reaches a steady state (equilibrates) under the action of the cold bath while in the cavity.
-Hence, the process is analogous to our continuously operating heat-engine maser based on a TLA \cite{Ghosh2018}.
-Here, the atom together with the signal at frequency $\nu $ are coupled to a hot field mode near resonantly, but the coupling strength $g_{h}$ is assumed to be weaker than the coupling to the cold modes $g_{cj}$.
-The atom then reaches a steady state under the action of the cold bath (App. \ref{AppendixA}).
+Let us now consider the opposite limiting regime of a cavity with insufficiently high Q and \rr{resonance frequency $\omega_c \approx \omega_0$.} \rr{Also the detuning $|\omega_c-\Omega_{cj}|$ of the cavity frequency with the cold bath modes is small, so that the atom equilibrates with the cold bath modes $\phi_{cj}$ at $T_C=0$ and reaches its ground state $|g\rangle$, following the interaction (\ref{sc1}) which is now dominated by } \rr{Though the atom reaches its steady state by the interaction with the cold bath modes, the atom together with the signal mode are energized by the redirected Hawking radiations via coupling to the $\phi_{hi}$ modes (where $\phi_{hi}\approx \omega_0+\nu$).} The process is analogous to our continuously operating heat-engine maser based on a TLA \cite{Ghosh2018}. \rr{This treatment yields the effective Raman Hamiltonian for the atom-scalar field coupling that reads in the interaction picture.}

-The atom-scalar field interaction obeys the Raman Hamiltonian that in the interaction picture reads (cf. Ref \cite{Ghosh2018} for derivation)

-Under this interaction, we then get a master equation for the state of the hot scalar field.
-By tracing out the atom, which has reached a steady population under the influence of the cold bath, we then find the time evolution of the signal mode (see SI)
+Under this interaction, we get a master equation for the state of the hot scalar field (App. \ref{AppendixA}).
+By tracing out the atom, which has reached a steady state under the influence of the cold bath, we then find the time evolution of the signal mode \rr{(\cite{Ghosh2018})}.